This route packs a lot of nice, scenic hiking in a doable loop. At the halfway point, Pine Meadows Lake makes for a terrific break spot.

 At the intersection with YELLOW, turn LEFT and continue on RED.

-5.6 miles – Pass the bridge on your left where you crossed the brook earlier.
+5.6 – Pass the bridge on your left where you crossed the brook earlier.
 You are now following WHITE (Kakiat)/BLUE (Seven Hills).

 Pass another bridge on your left.
 A large boulder has directional arrows marked for HTS and K… HTS is Hillburn-Torne-Sebago (ORANGE) and K stands for Kakiat (WHITE)